2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/platforms/oqtane/system-features.md

 Sometimes you may install an App which requires an additional capability.
 This page should guide you through installing them if you're stuck.
-Look for the code you received, such as `SystemCapability-DataSource-SharePoint` to find the instruction.
+Look for the code you received, such as `System-DataSource-SharePoint` to find the instruction.

 ## Additional System Capabilities